Code-Institute-Submissions/milestone-project-two-12/README.md

     - As a tourist, I want to know the best places to visit
     - As a tourist, I want to be able to find my way round the island
     - As a tourist, I want to know the important information about the island
+    - As a tourist, I want to be able to interact with the website

 - People moving to the island
-    - As someone potentially moving to the island,  I want to know any restrictions on moving to the island
     - As someone potentially moving to the island, I want to know the important information about the island
+    - As someone potentially moving to the island, I want to be able to interact with the website

 #### Site Owner Goals